 When it comes to getting niacin from food, you have lots of choices.
 A few notable foods that are rich in niacin include pork, turkey, and other lean meats.
 These foods are also great for packing on muscle.
 You can also get niacin from cereals and mushrooms.

-Research from Harvard lists the following foods as good natural sources of niacin:
+Research from Harvard lists the following as niacin-rich foods:

 - Brown rice